ronaldgao/ronaldgao.github.io/about/index.md

 * I will include explanations for every calculations and derivations even the pre-req’s such as linear algebra and calculus.
 * Please feel free to contact me with ANY suggestions.
 If you think I missed something or you think another link is relevant then please please comment or email me.

-## Thanks
+## Thanks:
-* I’d like to thank professor Sriram Sankararaman for teaching CS188 Machine Learning and professor Stefano Soatto for teaching CS174B Image-Based Modeling.
+I’d like to thank professor Sriram Sankararaman for teaching CS188 Machine Learning and professor Stefano Soatto for teaching CS174B Image-Based Modeling.